QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 With lief
 +++++++++

-`Lief <https://lief.quarkslab.com/>`_ is a C, C++ and python library that aims to parse ELF, PE and MachO file formats.
+`Lief <https://lief.quarkslab.com/>`_ is a C, C++ and Python library that aims to parse ELF, PE and MachO file formats.
 This library can extract all the symbols associated with an address, including the non-exported one.
 This solution can resolve more addresses, but could be slower than ``dladdr``.

-For ELF binary, the following code prints for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
-For PE library, the user may need to parse the PDB file of the library to get the symbol associated with the target address.
+For an ELF binary, the following code prints for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
+For a PE library, the user may need to parse the PDB file of the library to get the symbol associated with the target address.